AatroXissTV/Bracketify/README.md

 Everything works according to the specifications except for the matches which are not stored as tuples but directly with a list of key values in the database.

+## TO DO

+there is still a bug to correct.
+When you try to finish a round without having entered the scores of all the matches, the program returns an error but the scores are not reset to 0.

 ## Author

 This software was made by Antoine "AatroXiss" Beaudesson with :heart: and :coffee: